Ekansh38/The-Hunt-Begins/README.md

 # The Hunt Begins

-The Hunt Begins is a text-based adventure game where you play as a hunter who is on a quest to defeat all the beasts that are taking over the world.
+The Hunt Begins is a text-based adventure game where you play as a person who is definding you village from a group of hunter monsters trying to take over your village.
+You must find the right items to defeat the monsters and save your village.